rolandtritsch/elixir-perftest/README.md

 * with 1 producer (task)
 * using 1 connection
 * using 1 channel (per connection)
+* creating a queue with a `x-max-length` of 1 (you can increase this value to make the cluster keep more messages in mem, thus creating back-pressure that will then put the channels into `flow`)

 Note: The pool of tasks will randomly use one of the channels from the pool of connections.